Justice & Public Policy (JPP)

 JPP 2040.
 Criminal Justice Research Methods.
 (3 Credits)

-This course will introduce students to the phenomena of contemporary terrorism and extremism.
-Emphasis will be placed on extremism as a foundation for terrorist behavior, types of terrorism, and how governments and law enforcement agencies respond to terrorism.
+This course introduces students to the phenomena of contemporary terrorism and extremism.
+Emphasis is placed on understanding extremism as a foundation for terrorist behavior, the various types of terrorism, and how governments and law enforcement agencies respond to these threats.
+The course enhances students’ awareness of global and domestic security issues - knowledge vital for careers in homeland security, intelligence, and counterterrorism.

 JPP 2060.
 Stress Management.
 (3 Credits)

-This course introduces techniques and strategies developed for coping with or lessening the psychological, physical, and emotional effects of everyday life pressure when working in the justice and public service systems, thereby improving job performance.
+This course introduces techniques and strategies developed for coping with or lessening the psychological, physical, and emotional effects of everyday life pressure when working in the criminal justice system, thereby improving job performance.
+Students develop resilience and wellness strategies essential for sustaining long careers in high-stress justice professions.

 Prerequisites: (JPP 104 or 1030) and (JPP 207 or 2020).